coderefinery/manuals/instructor-intro.md

   turning it into a discussion between the two instructors.
 TODO: produce information on this.

+### in the main session

+As an instructor, when preparing your lesson you first need to decide how to balance between the main room and breakout sessions.

+- **Clearly say when a learner watches, when they type along, when they should work on something independently as an exercise.**
+- CodeRefinery is traditionally a hands-on workshop, so breakout-room sessions should be a large part of the workshop.
+- We usually keep the main room mostly for general discussions.
+Small exercises or polls can also be done in the main room, for all hands-on exercises we divide the learners into breakout-rooms each with one exercise leader.
+- To give you an idea about how the work in the breakout rooms is going, monitor the hackmd closely and if time allows try to visit a few breakout rooms to see how it is going and if needed adjust the timing.

+### Preparing for the breakouts (in the main room)

+**As an instructor, you need to clearly define what the tasks of each breakout session is (even if it is just "explore and discuss").**
+Online courses need more **"meta talk"** about how you expect things to go, since it's not as easy to read the room or fill in expectations later (distractions, hard to communicate to breakout rooms after opened).

+- Clearly say what the tasks of the breakout session will be.
+- Put that task and a link to the part of the lesson in the hackmd.
+- Clearly say how long each breakout session will be (make sure it's long enough and adjust during the exercise session if needed)
+- Clearly say if things in the future will depend on this exercise (is someone completely lost if they don't make it to the end.
+Halfway?)
+- Try to make breakout sessions longer:
+    - imagine a 5 minute overhead for each session, getting people there, deciding who does what, acquainted with what they need to do, and debugging problems.
+    - 10 minutes is quite short, 20 minutes is best.
+    - **Can you say less and let people discover it for themselves?**

+As an exercise leader, if anything is unclear to you, it is very unclear to others.
+Comment/Ask in the HackMD or speak up and ask!

 ## Top issues new instructors face